Gang of Four (Papua New Guinea): Charles Lepani

 Sir Charles Lepani was head of the National Planning Office of Papua New Guinea during the time of the Gang of Four.
 He played an important role in the development of the country's mining industry and was PNG's ambassador to the European Union from 1991 to 1994 and high commissioner in Australia between 2005 and 2017.

 Mekere Morauta

 Sir Mekere Morauta was prime minister between 1999 and 2002, during which he restored some stability to an economy that went through a difficult phase when Bill Skate was prime minister before him.
 As a member of the Gang of Four in the 1970s, Morauta led the post-independence process of building financial infrastructure in Papua New Guinea as secretary of finance.
 He later became managing director of the state-owned Papua New Guinea Banking Corporation, and governor of the country's central bank.
 Morauta died in 2020.

 Rabbie Namaliu

 Sir Rabbie Namaliu was a close ally of PNG's first prime minister, Michael Somare.
 He became PNG's fourth prime minister, between 1988 and 1992.
-Prior to that he had been the foreign minister.
+Prior to that he was the foreign minister.
 During the second half of the 1970s, as a member of the Gang of Four, he headed the Public Service Commission.